maniospas/dufuz/docs/api.md

 of these operations.

-As a demonstration. the following code implements the bubblesort algorithm for a list of fuzzy numbers.
+As a demonstration. the following code implements the bubblesort algorithm for a list of fuzzy numbers in native Python.

 ```python
 def bubblesort(values):